heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## Introduction

 DEV is a free social networking platform for developers that encourages collaboration and sharing ideas.
-In this tutorial, you will learn how to create a DEV account using GitHub and customize your DEV account.
+In this tutorial, you will learn how to create a DEV account using your GitHub account.
+Afterward, you will learn how to customize your DEV account, such as tags and people to follow and more.

 ## Prerequisites